 TESTING AND SCREENING

-Our staff will guide everyone through temperature and wellness checks upon arrival.
+Our staff will guide everyone through wellness checks upon arrival.

 At this time, patients coming in for surgeries and some procedures are required to be tested for COVID-19 as part of the standard pre-procedure process.
 We will work with you to schedule the test and refer you to the proper testing site.
 If needed, you will have your COVID-19 test 48-72 hours in advance of the scheduled procedure, and then will need to quarantine yourself between the testing and the procedure to reduce your risk of exposure.